FleekHQ/fleek-docs/docs/internet-computer-hosting/site-deployment.md

 With our GitHub integration there is no risk of outdated content, or delays.
 When you push to your repository, Fleek will pick up the changes and update your **canister on DFINITY's Internet Computer accordingly.**

-### An Alpha Product
+### A Beta Product
-It's important to note that this is an **Alpha product**, which we are building on top of the Internet Computer's Alpha/Testnet.
-It is an experimental and early version that will help anyone test and build sites, apps or Dapps on the Internet Computer, in preparation for the Mainnet Beta release.
+It's important to note that this is a **Beta product**, which we are building on top of the Internet Computer's Beta Mainnet.
+It is an early version that will help anyone test and build sites, apps or Dapps on the Internet Computer.

-When Mainnet Beta genesis arrives, all sites on the Internet Computer with Fleek will be migrated and redeployed to the Beta.
+If you utilizes the **Alpha version of this product**, and you deployed a site on Alpha Mainnet, you can redeploy it easily to Beta Mainnet by triggering a new deploy from the Fleek app, or pushing a new commit to the associated GitHub repository linked to Fleek.
+Fleek will automatically rebuild the site and deploy it to the Internet Computer's Beta Mainnet.

 ## How Does Fleek Host Static Sites on the Internet Computer?
 Before getting started, let us break down the flow on what is happening when you upload a site to the Internet Computer through Fleek.